francismuk/Awards/Readme.md

 ## Known bugs
-Like and Follow functionality do not work
+Review and Profile functionality do not work

 ## Technologies used
     - Python 3.6